 Other than these there are many services provided by full service brokers which discount brokers don’t provide.
 Full service brokers always charges high brokerage compared to discount brokers.

 They provide quite a lot of services and hence they ask for more brokerage compared to discount brokers.
-Full service brokers usually charges on an average 3-5 times more brokerage compared to discount brokers.
+This types of brokers usually charges on an average 3-5 times more brokerage compared to discount brokers.
 But they charge more because they provide huge number of extra services along with many value added services aswell.

 Open Demat Account with Full Service Brokers